Murugan-12/GoX-Coding-Standard/document.md

 #### Avoid one letter variable names :

-It is easy to forget what a one letter variable later in your code.
+It is easy to forget what a one-letter variable later in your code.
 So give proper understandable names for better readability.

 ```javascript